sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 -   `lock` - The file that controls access to the running server.
-This file will contain the active port used by a server and must be located on a a filesystem that supports locking.
+This file will contain the active port used by a server and must be located on a filesystem that supports locking.
--   `jvmargs` - A file that contains line-separated JVM arguments that where :   use when starting the server.
+-   `jvmargs` - A file that contains line-separated JVM arguments that were used when starting the server.
 -   `jvmprops` - The location of a properties file that will define override properties in the server.
-All properties defined in this file will be set as -D java properties.
+All properties defined in this file will be set as `-D` Java properties.

 ### Variable Substitution